Residential and nursing placements for working age and older adults

 - Agitation and general anger

-The terms ‘challenging’ or ‘complex’ behaviour describe any actions by the person that are deemed to be distressing or disruptive to themselves or others.
+The term ‘complex’ behaviour describe any actions by the person that are deemed to be distressing or disruptive to themselves or others.

-Aggression can be prevalent in a person living with dementia and complex needs.
+Anger can be prevalent in a person living with mental health, complex behaviours and dementia.
 It may be one of the behaviours that you or your loved one is struggling with or most affected by.
 It can be challenging for all involved and lead to feelings of guilt, isolation and emotional distress.

-Aggression may be a direct result of changes to the brain, or be caused by a general health problem such as physical pain.
+Anger may be a direct result of changes to the brain, or be caused by a general health problem such as physical pain.
 The behaviour can also stem from problems related to frustration, environmental factors or social interactions.
 In some cases, it can be about communication issues.
-Aggression can be shown physically or by verbal abuse.
+Anger can be shown physically or by verbal abuse.

 The people we support have needs that may stem from several conditions, including: